PaoloMonti42/salt/docs/0x01_getting_started.md

 ## Setting up the VM

-Disclaimer: this is not guaranteed to be the best procedure: the following is the just the list of instructions that brought me to the first working result, stripped of all the unsuccessful tries and failures.
-There might be, and there probably is, a cleaner, more optimized series of steps: I'm just sharing mine because I know that it works as a whole.
+Disclaimer: this is not guaranteed to be the best procedure: the following is the just the list of instructions that brought me to the first working result, stripped of all the unsuccessful tries.
+There might be, and there probably is, a cleaner, more optimized series of steps: I'm just sharing mine because I know that overall it work.

 Download the Ubuntu Server 16.04.3 LTS image from [the official website](https://www.ubuntu.com/download/server) (careful, it might not be the latest version anymore) or just